Dre Campbell Farm

 5. Birds

 Attract birds to your garden or orchard by putting up a bird feeder and filling it with a mix of seeds and nuts.
+Many birds will happily fly in to eat these treats.

-The birds will fly in to eat the treats.
-They will also eat the moths and their eggs, helping to reduce the population in your yard and garden.
+While they are in the area, some of the birds will also go after the moths and their eggs, helping to reduce the population in your yard and garden.

 6. Trichogramma Wasps